 Things To Do In Dojran: Macedonia’s Unknown Summer Resort Town

-If you traveled in the Balkans and Macedonia, you probably already know of the wonders of Ohrid Lake, the most touristy lake resort town in Macedonia – but you’ve probably never heard about Ohrid’s younger cousin, Dojran Lake.
+Suppose you traveled in the Balkans and Macedonia.
+In that case, you probably already know of the wonders of Ohrid Lake, the most touristy lake resort town in Macedonia – but you’ve probably never heard about Ohrid’s younger cousin, Dojran Lake.